tmacam/private-git-on-dreamhost/README-real.rst

 It should reside somewhere not accessible from the web or directly served by the web server.
-We will tell Apache and ``git-http-backend`` how to properly and securely serve those repositories latter.
+We will tell Apache and ``git-http-backend`` how to properly and securely serve those repositories later.
 For now, we want them protected from third parties.

 Say we decided to store them in ``~/private_repos/``.
 We will refer to